7 reasons why energy conservation is a smart business strategy

 - Expectations from various stakeholders to commit to and report on sustainability practices

-- Customer expectations for companies to maintain high levels social and environmental responsibility
+- Customer expectations for companies to maintain high levels of social and environmental responsibility

 - Attracting and retaining investment from investors that engage in “socially responsible investing” i.e. those investors that only invest in companies with a strong profile in environmental, social and ethical business practices e.g. Australian Ethical Superannuation Fund.